Shams Tabrizi: Shams' first encounter with Rumi

-Another version of the first encounter is this: In the marketplace of Konya, amid the cotton stalls, sugar vendors, and vegetable stands, Rumi rode through the street, surrounded by his students.
-Shams caught hold of the reins of his donkey and rudely challenged the master with two questions.
-"Who was the greater mystic, Bayazid [a Sufi saint] or Muhammad?”
-Shams demanded.
-"What a strange question!
-Muhammad is greater than all the saints," Rumi replied.
-"So, why is it then that Muhammad said to God, 'I didn't know you as I should have,' while Bayazid proclaimed, 'Glory be to me!
-How exalted is my Glory! [that is, he claimed the station of God himself]?"
-Rumi explained that Muhammad was the greater of the two, because Bayazid could be filled to capacity by a single experience of divine blessings.
-He lost himself completely and was filled with God.
-Muhammad's capacity was unlimited and could never be filled.
-His desire was endless, and he was always thirsty.
-With every moment he came closer to God, and then regretted his former distant state.
-For that reason he said, "I have never known you as I should have".
-It is recorded that after this exchange of words, Rumi felt a window open at the top of his head and saw smoke rise to heaven.
-He cried out, fell to the ground, and lost consciousness for one hour.
-Shams, upon hearing these answers, realized that he was face to face with the object of his longing, the one he had prayed God to send him.
-When Rumi awoke, he took Shams's hand, and the two of them returned to Rumi's school together on foot.

 After several years with Rumi in Konya, Shams left and settled in Khoy.
 As the years passed, Rumi attributed more and more of his own poetry to Shams as a sign of love for his departed friend and master.
-In Rumi's poetry Shams becomes a guide of Allah's (Creator) love for mankind; Shams was a sun ("Shams" means "Sun" in Arabic) shining the Light of Sun as guide for the right path dispelling darkness in Rumi's heart, mind, and body on earth.
-The source of Shams' teachings was the knowledge of Ali ibn Abu Talib, who is also called the father of sufism.
+In Rumi's poetry Shams becomes a guide towards Allah's (Creator) love for mankind; Shams was a sun ("Shams" means "Sun" in Arabic) shining the Light of Sun as guide for the right path dispelling darkness in Rumi's heart, mind, and body on earth.

 Death

 According to contemporary Sufi tradition, Shams Tabrizi mysteriously disappeared: some say he was killed by close disciples of Mowlana Jalaluddin Rumi who were jealous of the close relationship between Rumi and Shams, but according to many certain evidences, he left Konya and died in Khoy where he was buried.
 Sultan Walad, Rumi's son, in his Walad-Nama mathnawi just mentions that Shams mysteriously disappeared from Konya with no more specific details.

 Shams Tabrizi's tomb in Khoy, beside a tower monument in a memorial park, has been nominated as a World Cultural Heritage Center by UNESCO.